Colleen Carlton: Casting

 Colleen was born onscreen in 1992 and, after being portrayed by a string of child actors between then and 1995, the character left Genoa City for New York City with her mother, Traci.
 Colleen was rapidly aged to fifteen in 2001 when Lyndsy Fonseca assumed the role.
 In 2004, Fonseca was let go, as Colleen returned to New York to live with her mother.
 The Young and the Restless executive producer and head writer Jack Smith left the door open for Fonseca to return.
 "That means a lot to me," Fonseca said.
 "He's been really cool about that."
 Fonseca briefly reprised the role from December 2004 to February 2005.
 In 2005, Melissa Claire Egan screen tested for the role, and in January 2006, the role was recast with Adrianne León.
 Previously, Leon was recognized for her role as Brook Lynn Ashton on ABC's General Hospital.
 As her storyline on General Hospital diminished, executive producer Jill Farren Phelps told Leon to commence auditioning for other projects including other soap operas, and was soon cast as Colleen.
 Fan response to this news was negative, as viewers felt Leon would not fit in the role.
 Leon wanted to help the viewers with the transition.
 "Since I was leaving GH one day and airing the next as Colleen, it was a decision on my part to blend in her look with Brook's," she said.
 General Hospital also planned to write Brook out by scripting her new destination as the Carlton Music Academy in Genoa City.
 That plan was not followed through.

 Leon was released from her contract in June 2007 and the role was recast with Australian actress and musician Tammin Sursok.
 In an interview with Soap Opera Weekly, Leon said her firing shocked her.
 "When I got the call, I asked when my last day was, and it had already passed," she said.
 "There was already a replacement.
 The whole thing was done and sealed."
 When she published the news on her Myspace page, she received a "flood of fan support."
 Rumors went around that Leon was fired because of her fluctuating weight.
 Leon said the extra weight she gained was a result of medication and a storyline that was never explored.
-She first gained weight from the steroids she was taking for an allergic reaction to the wool she had to wear as part of Colleen's winter wardrobe.
+She gained weight from the steroids she was taking for an allergic reaction to the wool she had to wear as part of Colleen's winter wardrobe.
 She was later asked to keep the weight on by Lynn Marie Latham, the Young and the Restless head writer.
 "Lynn contacted me about doing a weight storyline with Colleen," Leon said.
 "She wanted to put out the message that people come in all sizes- she wanted to put some balance out there.
 I agreed that was the right message and I loved that she asked me."
 So she kept the added weight on for authenticity.
 Whether her firing had to do with the weight gain, Leon said she did not know.